 Students currently have a choice of 22 majors at the Baccalaureate (BA/BS Hons) level.
-Four of these are professional degrees: Business, Biotechnology, Bioinformatics and Computing.
+Four of these are professional degrees: Business, Biotechnology, Bioinformatics, and Computing.
 Moreover, with the options of taking a major and a minor or a double major in the BA/BS (Hons) programs, the range of subject combinations is vast.
-The last ten years have also seen a great expansion in FCC’s postgraduate programs.
+The last ten years have also seen a great expansion in FCCU’s postgraduate programs.
 MBA, EMBA, MPhil Applied Economics, Executive MA in Public Policy, and both MPhils and PhDs in Biotechnology, Chemistry and Physics are now offered.
-These postgraduate programs combine theoretical rigor with real-world experience, whether through internships, collaborative research, academia-industry partnerships, guest speakers, entrepreneurship opportunities or industry visits.
+These postgraduate programs combine theoretical rigor with real-world experience, whether through internships, collaborative research, academia-industry partnerships, guest speakers, entrepreneurship opportunities, or industry visits.

 FCC is constantly searching for ways to address the needs of students – whether they are full-time students or professionals who need to upgrade their qualifications to improve their position in the job market.
-For this purpose, we have increased the number of our evening programs.
+For this purpose, we have increased the number of evening programs.
 These now include MPhil Food Safety & Quality Management, MPhil Molecular Pathology & Genomics, Executive MA and MPhil in Public Policy, and EMBA.
 To help graduates with a conventional 2-year BSc degree, FCC is also starting a 2-year evening MSc Economics degree.

-Our seven on-campus and one off-campus hostels allow over 700 male and female students from remote parts of the country to attend the university.
+Our seven on-campus and one off-campus hostel allow over 700 male and female students from remote parts of the country to attend the university.
 The result is a very diverse student body.
 In 2014, we inaugurated a new 384-bed hostel for females funded by USAID which will help us to fulfill our goal of increasing the ratio of female students from the current 34% to 50%.
 Of the approximately 6,000 students on campus, over 700 are from minority communities, putting their ratio at 11% of the total student body and making it one of the most diverse groups of students in any Pakistani university.

 Our merit scholarships and need-based financial assistance program provides assistance to over 1,200 students and are also the means of ensuring that students from a wide range of backgrounds have the opportunity for an FCC education.
 Teaching assistantships at the Postgraduate level allow more students to benefit from our generous financial assistance program.